BenchLabs/bench-technology-handbook/how-to-quit.md

 # How to quit

 As managers, we do everything in our power to create a work environment that folks want to stay in.
-Sometimes, folks decide they'd rather work elsewhere. _That's okay._ If you find yourself in this situation, we have a two requests:
+Sometimes, folks decide they'd rather work elsewhere. _That's okay._ If you find yourself in this situation, we have two requests:

 1. Don't keep it a secret!

 Have a real conversation with your manager about where you're at.
-Maybe there's a conversation we can have that changes your your mind.
+Maybe there's a conversation we can have that changes your mind.
 If not, maybe we can support you in seeking your next role.
-Regardless, it's hugely beneficial for us to see Bench through your eyes so we can continue to improve.
+Regardless, it's hugely beneficial for us to see Bench through your eyes, so we can continue to improve.
 At this point, your manager can also support you in submitting your official resignation.

 2. Respect your teammates and their commitments.